librity/ignite_queue/README.md

 ## About <a name = "about"></a>

-Am implementation of queues with GenServers.
+Am implementation of queues using GenServers.

 ## Bash Commands <a name = "bash_commands"></a>